bcolb/python_practice/README.md

     >>>l[-3]
     4

 You can also slice a list to form a smaller section of that list.
+Slicing lists will create a new copy of the list, not a reference to the existing list.

     >>>l = [1, 2, 3, 4, 5, 6]
     >>>l[:3]